Radio homogenization

-Radio homogenization is the shift to stations airing the same pre-recorded program material and central-casting via Internet or satellite.
+Radio homogenization is the shift in which previously locally programmed and hosted radio stations increasingly air remotely pre-recorded program material and central-cast via Internet or satellite.

 Background of corporate consolidation

 Deregulation

 The 1996 Telecommunications Act removed all national and local restrictions on national ownership that specified the number of stations one company could own in a set market.
 Before 1996, a company was prohibited from owning more than 40 stations, and from owning more than two AM and two FM stations in one market.
 The bill covered a wide range of formats and was the first time the Internet was included in broadcasting and spectrum allotment.

 The federal government has regulated the extent of ownership for radio stations since the 1934 Communications Act.
 The policy was based on the notion that the airwaves were accessible to the public and therefore had an accompanying public trust.
 However, the U.S. Federal Communications Commission (FCC) began to relax these limitations.

 Lydia Polgreen's research indicates that the 1996 Telecommunications Act was one of the most lobbied bills in history.
 Media interests spent $34 million on campaign contributions for the 1995–96 election cycle – nearly 40% more than the previous election.
 Martin Scherzinger claims the public was mostly uninformed of potential consequences, as "the media covered the Telecommunications Act as a business technicality instead of a public policy story," assuring deregulation would increase competition and generate high-paying jobs.
 There was no discernible public debate.

 Since deregulation in 1996, more than a third of all US radio stations have been bought and sold.
 Polgreen indicates that in the year following the legislation alone, 2045 radio stations were sold – a net value of $13.6 billion.
-Of the 4992 total stations across 268 set radio markets, almost half are now owned by a company owning three or more stations in the same market.
+Of the 4,992 total stations across 268 set radio markets, almost half are now owned by a company owning three or more stations in the same market.
 The Future of Music Coalition reported the number of stations owned by the ten largest companies increased by roughly fifteen times between 1985 and 2005.
 Robert F. X. Sillerman, Chairman of SFX Broadcasting, noted that consolidation also helps spread overhead costs around, and even adding a second station can cut costs.
 Consolidation doesn't necessarily mean less stations, merely less owners.